SSL VPN best practices

 By integrating with existing authentication servers, such as Windows AD, there is a lower change of making mistakes when configuring local users and user groups.
 Your administration effort is also reduces.

-See SSL VPN with LDAP-integrated certificate authentication for more information.
+See SSL VPN with LDAP user authentication for more information.

 Your certificate should identify your domain so that a remote user can recognize the identity of the server or portal that they are accessing through a trusted CA.